 If you choose to take the GED test at a test center in North Carolina, the cost per subject is $26.
 This means that the total cost for all four subjects would be $104.

-However, if you prefer to take the test online, the cost per subject increases to $36, resulting in a total cost of $144 for all four subjects.
+However, programs offering a Free GED in North Carolina may help cover these costs for eligible individuals.
+If you prefer to take the test online, the cost per subject increases to $36, resulting in a total cost of $144 for all four subjects.

 To take the GED test online, you must first achieve passing scores on the GED Ready practice test.
 This requires purchasing four practice tests, one for each subject, on GED.com, which will incur an additional cost of $28.